Art from the streets

 Art From the Streets provides a weekly opportunity for artistic expression and space for homeless men and women to explore the arts as a catalyst for healing and therapy.

-Art From the Streets includes art therapy classes, photography classes and a monthly art gallery open to the public.
+Art From the Streets includes therapeutic art and photography classes, along with and a monthly art gallery open to the public.

 With God’s help, our program offers those experiencing homelessness to express themselves and have access to art mentorship and supplies, while also presenting an opportunity to make a life transition out of homelessness.